 - A person acting for purposes which are outside that person’s trade, business or profession

-- A small business which is not a micro-enterprise and has and has an annual turnover of less than £6.5 million and employs fewer than 50 persons; or has a balance sheet total of less than £5 million
+- A small business which is not a micro-enterprise and has an annual turnover of less than £6.5 million and employs fewer than 50 persons; or has a balance sheet total of less than £5 million

 - A guarantor

 This is a two stage process.
 Lloyd’s expects that an acknowledgement is provided to the complainant within 5 business days where possible.

 The managing agent or their representative has 14 calendar days from receipt of the complaint to issue their stage one response.